 The carving also has a major influence on the child.
 Thru carving, the parent(s) impart their personality, opinions, and experiences to the child.
 This enables them to begin life more fully-formed than humans, but also tends to limit how independent they can be; dwarven children do not stray far from the tree, as it were.
 This is the other major contributor to the meme of dwarven conservatism - between their long lives and the significant intrinsic influence of their parent(s), dwarven culture changes much more slowly than humans.

 Dwarves are mono-sexed beings; any dwarf can produce children, and in any combination of dwarves.
-Physically, tho, they resemble male humans, including having penis-like genitalia (which produce the "clay" for children), significant facial and body hair, and a generally "masculine" look as judged by humans.
+Physically, tho, they resemble male humans, including having penis-like genitalia, significant facial and body hair, and a generally "masculine" look as judged by humans.

 Human Traits are generally understood to be determined by the stars you are born under, but are influenced by your base animal as well.
 (Most "orc" species have a higher percentage of the Strong and Tough traits, for instance, regardless of the time of year.)